canonical/ubuntu-server-documentation/docs/how-to/get-started-with-lamp-applications-legacy.md

-(get-started-with-lamp-applications)=
+(get-started-with-lamp-applications-legacy)=
-# Get started with LAMP applications
+# Get started with LAMP applications (legacy)

+> **Note**:
+> This section is flagged as *legacy* because these days there are many popular web application frameworks and stacks, and with the introduction of PostgresQL, Nginx, and Javascript for web application development LAMP is more of a historical interest than a modern best practice.

 ## Overview

 LAMP installations (Linux + Apache + MySQL + PHP/Perl/Python) are a popular setup for Ubuntu servers.
 There are a plethora of Open Source applications written using the LAMP application stack.
-Some popular LAMP applications include **wikis**, **management software** such as phpMyAdmin, and  **Content Management Systems (CMSs)** like WordPress.
+Some popular LAMP applications include **wikis**, **management software**, and  **Content Management Systems (CMSs)**.

 One advantage of LAMP is the substantial flexibility for different database, web server, and scripting languages.
 Popular substitutes for MySQL include PostgreSQL and SQLite.
 Python, Perl, and Ruby are also frequently used instead of PHP.
 While Nginx, Cherokee and Lighttpd can replace Apache.